 We offer strong and unique brands that want to give customers unbeatable value with the best combination of fashion, quality, price and sustainability.
 H&M Group includes the brands H&M and H&M HOME, COS, & Other Stories, Monki, Weekday, ARKET and Afound.

-H&M Group is expanding online, with a focus on omnichannel sales.
-Our customers want to be able to shop and be inspired when and how they chose – in our stores, on our brands’ own websites, on digital marketplaces and in social media.
+Expansion is taking place with a focus on omnichannel sales.
+Customers want to be able to shop and be inspired where, when and how they choose – in the stores, on the brands’ own websites, on digital marketplaces and on social media.
+The optimisation of the store portfolio is continuing in parallel, meeting customers’ needs in interaction with the digital channels.